Warwick Stengards: Ballet and orchestral work

 In addition to his opera work, Stengårds has an impressive track record in conducting ballet.
 He has worked with the West Australian Ballet and the Australian Ballet, leading productions such as Giselle and The Nutcracker.
-His ballet engagements have included international tours, and his ability to seamlessly integrate orchestral dynamics with ballet performances has been widely praised.
+His ballet engagements have included international tours.

-Stengårds’ work with orchestras extends beyond the opera and ballet repertoire.
-He has conducted with prestigious orchestras, including the Australian Philharmonic Orchestra and orchestras in Europe, further showcasing his versatility across genres.

 Reviews and critical reception

-Throughout his career, Stengårds has been lauded for his meticulous and expressive conducting.
 His work with Opera Australia on productions like Madama Butterfly and Christina's World received critical acclaim for their emotional depth and orchestral clarity.

-Stengårds' versatility is frequently noted in reviews, with praise for his ability to handle both large-scale, dramatic operas and intricate, atonal modern works.
 His direction of Reimann's Ghost Sonata was described as "mesmerizing," with reviewers highlighting his nuanced understanding of modern music's psychological underpinnings.
 He also enjoyed great success with Der Diktator by Krenek, and Boojum by Martin & Peter Wesley-Smith both at State Opera of South Australia.

-Stengårds contributions to opera and ballet, particularly his interpretations of modernist works, have earned him a significant reputation in the classical music world.
-His ability to navigate diverse genres and his advocacy for contemporary compositions have cemented his place in international music.